SKRUM works closely with partner organisations who provide expertise and support us in our mission to give hope to the youth of Eswatini.

 Edwin Doran is the leading organiser of quality sports tours throughout the world.
 Renowned for their experience, expertise and all-important extra touches, their staff bring extensive knowledge, innovative ideas and a friendly, personal approach.

-Edwin Doran have been arranging school tour groups to Swaziland for a number of years.
+Edwin Doran have been arranging school tour groups to Eswatini for a number of years.
 By partnering with SKRUM, the tourists have the opportunity to join in with our rugby coaching sessions or partner with a local school, to give something back to the communities they visit.

 Volunteer Vacations offer tailor-made volunteer projects abroad.